Milkigit/milkigit.github.io/_pages/about.md

 What's New
 ======
-- Our Technical report [When Machine Unlearning Jeopardizes Privacy](https://arxiv.org/pdf/2005.02205.pdf) is online.
+- [May 2020] Our Technical report [When Machine Unlearning Jeopardizes Privacy](https://arxiv.org/pdf/2005.02205.pdf) is online.